exsparx/Retroma/README.md

 ## 🌱 Contribute to the Project

-We welcome contributions of all kinds!
+I welcome contributions of all kinds!
 If you're interested in helping out, please follow these guidelines.

 ### 🐞 Found a Bug?